ChaosDynamix/Arcadia/_includes/arch-linux/preparation/env_keyboard.md

-## Verify the keyboard layout
+## Live environment keyboard

-The default console keymap is US. **Skip this step if your keyboard layout match the default one**.
+The default console keymap is US. **Skip this section if your keyboard layout match the default one**.

 ![Representation of the US default keyboard layout for Arch Linux](https://upload.wikimedia.org/wikipedia/commons/5/51/KB_United_States-NoAltGr.svg)

 ### Load the correct keyboard layout

+The command below load the French keyboard layout.
+If you need an other keyboard layout, list all the available keyboard layouts with the command `ls /usr/share/kbd/keymaps/**/*.map.gz | less` and replace `fr-latin9` in the above command.

 ```
 loadkeys fr-latin9
 ```

-**Note**: The command above load the French keyboard layout.
-If you need an other keyboard layout, list all the available keyboard layouts with the command `ls /usr/share/kbd/keymaps/**/*.map.gz | less` and replace `fr-latin9` in the above command.
-{: .fs-3}

 ### References
 {: .text-delta .pt-4}